melezhik/sparrow/papers/CI/README.md

 In these lines we fetch source code from remote git repository and run dancer application.
 Good so far.
-These steps could be automated in various ways ( jenkins, crontab , whatever your favourite CI tool ).
+These steps could be automated in various ways ( jenkins, crontab , whatever your favorite CI tool ).

 Last command should emit following: